Veterinary Emergency and Referral Center (VERC)

 We aim for the lowest amount necessary:

-We work to reduce or eliminate sedation over time as pets get more comfortable.
+If dogs need sedation, they are still awake, just a little drowsy.
+We work to reduce or eliminate sedation over time as the pet becomes more comfortable with the process.

 LOGISTICS + COMMITMENT